dingyanna/dingyanna.github.io/_pages/home.md

   </div>
 </div>
 ## About Me
-I am a Computer Science PhD student at [Rensselaer Polytechnic Institute](https://science.rpi.edu/computer-science) advised by Professor [Jianxi Gao](https://www.gaojianxi.com).
+I am a PhD student in Computer Science at [Rensselaer Polytechnic Institute](https://science.rpi.edu/computer-science) advised by Professor [Jianxi Gao](https://www.gaojianxi.com).
 I earned my B.S. in Computer Science and Mathematics from the [University of Toronto](https://www.utoronto.ca), where I had the privilege of being mentored by Professor [Ishtiaque Ahmed](https://www.ishtiaque.net).